RadoslavGenov/warehouse-fe/README.md

 ### `npm start`

-Runs codegen to generate graphql schema types and hooks and runs the app in the development mode.
+This runs graphql codegen to generate graphql schema types and hooks && runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`